-The data collected has become vital to monitoring the region's economic health, as well as aiding in decision and policy making.
-The information collected over the years has culminated into a comprehensive dataset of business information that provides the ability to analyze the regional employment landscape over time.
+The data collected has become vital for monitoring the Region's business and employment composition, as well as aiding decision-making and policy development.
+The information collected over the years has culminated into a comprehensive dataset of business information that provides the ability to research and analyze regional economic characteristics that otherwise would not be possible.
 The inventory is a geocoded, spatially enabled dataset that facilitates analysis at a street-address level.

-The business questionnaire was developed based on best practices from other municipalities in the Greater Toronto and Hamilton area, as well as through consultation with the following stakeholders and experience gained over the years from administering the project:
+The business questionnaire was developed based on best practices from other municipalities in the Greater Toronto and Hamilton area, as well as through consultation with the following interested parties and experience gained over the years from administering the project: